 Deciding to have sex with someone is an important decision.
 If you think that you are ready to have sex, it is important that you are aware of the different laws about how old you have to be to have sex, and to understand what the law means by sex.
 Before you have sex, you should talk to a health professional about how to practice safe sex and to make sure you are fully aware of the risks of practising unsafe sex.

 Remember, it is NEVER ok for someone to force you to have sex without your permission – you have the right to say NO at any time.

 “Consent” means giving your free and voluntary agreement to sex.
 It is never ok for someone to assume you have given consent or to force you to keep going if you want to stop.
-A person can also withdraw their consent at any time during sex.

 The age of consent is the age at which the law says you can agree (consent) to have sex.